-- 1. $\,$ To receive and approve the minutes of proceedings of the last Annual Meeting held on 5 June 2018. - 2.
-To consider and adopt the financial statements, to receive the auditors' report and to consider the Annual Report for the year ended 31 December 2018. - 3.
+- 1. To receive and approve the minutes of proceedings of the last Annual Meeting held on 5 June 2019. - To consider and adopt the financial statements, to receive the auditors' report and to consider the Annual Report for the year ended 31 December 2019. - 3.
 To re-elect Mr. Vincent Ah Chuen, in accordance with Section 138(6) of the Companies Act 2001. - 4.
 To re-elect Mr. Richard Arlove, director retiring and eligible for re-election. - 5.
-To re-elect Mr. Pierre de Chasteigner du Mée, director retiring and eligible for re-election. - 6.
-To re-elect Mr. Pierre Yves Pougnet, in accordance with Section 138(6) of the Companies Act 2001. - 7.
+To re-elect Mr. Pierre de Chasteigner du Mée, director retiring and eligible for re-election. - To re-elect Mr. Pierre Yves Pougnet, in accordance with Section 138(6) of the Companies Act 2001. - 7.
 To re-elect Mr. Stéphane Henry, director retiring and eligible for re-election. - 8.
-To re-elect Professor Donald Ah Chuen, G.O.S.K., in accordance with Section 138(6) of the Companies Act 2001. - 9.
+To re-elect Professor Donald Ah Chuen, G.O.S.K, in accordance with Section 138(6) of the Companies Act 2001. - 9.
 To re-elect Mr. Sydney Ah Yoong, director retiring and eligible for re-election. - 10.
 To re-elect Mrs. Danielle Lagesse, S.A., director retiring and eligible for re-election. - 11.
 To re-elect Mr. Ah-Lan Lam Yan Foon, in accordance with Section 138(6) of the Companies Act 2001. - 12.
 To re-elect Mr. Karl Braunecker, director retiring and eligible for re-election. - 13.
-To fix the directors' remuneration as recommended by the Remuneration Committee. - 14.
-To note that BDO & Co, having indicated their willingness to continue in office, will be automatically re-appointed as auditors, and to authorise the directors to fix their remuneration.
+To fix the Directors' remuneration as recommended by the Remuneration Committee. - 14.
+To appoint the auditors, and to authorise the Directors to fix their remuneration.